lijiansong/.trash/README.md

 # others
-this archieve is some other things such as toy code and etc.
+this archive is some other things such as toy code and etc.